The manual listing was getting too long, so the reenacting/historical interest books now have their own web page.

 AK47 Repair Manual - East German Issue

 A 050/1/506 - 7,62 Maschinenpistolen, KM, KMS-72, and KmS Instandsetzung - 7.62 Machine Pistol (AK-47) Repair.
-With

-dimensions.
 If you need to fix an AK47, this is THE manual.
 The Tool Kit Manual (above) is an excellent partner to this manual.

 Please reference "AK47 Repair" on your order.